Trendsetters: 7 Influential Menswear Designers Every Stylish Man Should Know

-From the colour of your shirts to the cut of your pants, menswear at large is influenced by a trickle-down effect that begins in the minds of the industry’s top creatives and winds up in your wardrobe.
+Like to think you operate outside the influence of fashion?
+Think again.
+From the colour of your shirts to the cut of your pants, all of menswear is influenced by a trickle-down effect that begins in the minds of the industry’s top creatives and winds up in your wardrobe.

 With that in mind, it’s a good idea to familiarise yourself with the people calling the shots.
-After all, if someone’s surreptitiously picking your outfits for you, you should probably know their name at the very least.
+After all, if someone is surreptitiously picking your outfits for you, you should probably know their name at the very least.

-Below you’ll find a handpicked list of the most influential names in menswear today.
-These are the designers setting the trends, shaking up the status quo and shaping men’s fashion in their image.
-They’re the key players, the mavericks and the trailblazers in one of the world’s most fast-paced industries.
+Below you’ll find a handpicked list of what we feel are the most influential names in menswear.
+These are the designers who have set the trends, shaken up the status quo and re-sculpted the men’s fashion landscape to their liking.

 Virgil Abloh